raspiblitz/raspiblitz/README.md

 * `lnd` running on port 9735 (public)
 * `gRPC` running on port 10009 (public) [DOC](https://api.lightning.community/)
 * `REST` running on port 8080 (public) [DOC](https://api.lightning.community/rest/index.html)

+If you activate TOR then your LND gRPC & REST APIs are also reachable publicly as a Hidden Service.

 ### Backup for On-Chain- & Channel-Funds